rougin/combustor/README.md

 Combustor
 =========

 Combustor is a code generator console application for [CodeIgniter](https://ellislab.com/codeigniter/) in order to speed up the development of web applications.
-This library generates a [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) interface (with [Bootstrap](http://www.getbootstrap.com), optional only) with an integration of an [ORM library](http://www.doctrine-project.org/).
+This library generates a [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) interface (with [Bootstrap](http://www.getbootstrap.com), optional only) with an integration of an [ORM library](http://www.doctrine-project.org/) or with a factory pattern that is based from this [link](http://www.revillweb.com/tutorials/codeigniter-tutorial-learn-codeigniter-in-40-minutes/).

 Instructions
 ============